I cringe for my bank account’s sake each time the holidays swing around.

 Between traveling to see family and purchasing way too many presents, it’s a rough time for that sucker.
 And the sad thing is, it all seems so inevitable and uncontrollable.

-This month, I found even more, but all of these places also offer store discounts.
+Now, I’ve found even more, but all of these places also offer store discounts.

 Yup — if you work at these places part-time, you can temporarily get discounts on products including cosmetics, chocolate, groceries and even shoes.